 The interior is light and airy with mostly clear glass windows.
 The window tracery in the nave and chancel gives the impression of having been punched through the stone.
 The varied patterning includes an emblem of the Trinity, and Stars of Bethlehem in the splendid rose window in the west wall.

 There is only one stained glass window: the lancet behind the altar, a Crucifixion with SS Mary and John, in vivid colours, by Lavers & Barraud of 1865.

 Other furnishings include pine pews with shaped ends, a pulpit with vessica-shaped panels, stalls, communion rails, lectern and a communion table.
-In the sanctuary, the reredos is of painted ashlar, with inset best quality five-colour tiled panels.
+In the sanctuary, the reredos is of painted ashlar, with inset five-colour tiled panels made by Minton.
 The octagonal ashlar font is also by Withers.
 The vestry, to the north of the chancel, contains a diagonally set fireplace and aumbry.